-WSJ columnist Jason Zweig (@jasonzweigwsj) and I tackle important topics like how to be a smarter investor, filtering out noise, why philosophy and history matters, and his new book, The Devil’s Financial Dictionary.
+WSJ columnist Jason Zweig and I tackle how to be a smarter investor, filtering out the noise, and why philosophy and history matter.

 On this episode, I have Jason Zweig.

 Jason writes The Intelligent Investor column for the Wall Street Journal.
 He has also written books likeYour Money and Your Brain, The Little Book of Safe Money, and taken part in revised editions of the cult classic The Intelligent Investor.

 He’s got a new book coming out called The Devil’s Financial Dictionary, which we’ll talk about.
 Jason is an extraordinary person who offers historical perspectives on today’s seemingly important financial news.

 This conversation covers a lot of ground, including:

 - The hilarious way he describes his job to people (but hopes his editor doesn’t hear)

 - The serendipitous way he fell into financial writing and how he knew it was what he wanted to do as a career